Take an Official State-Approved Hunter Safety Course

 When Do You Get Your Certification?

 Upon successful completion of the hunter education course, students receive proof of certification that allows them to purchase a hunting license in Colorado.
-For online courses, certification is often issued instantly or shortly after passing the final exam, enabling immediate access to licensing.

 In-person classroom course participants typically receive their certification at the conclusion of the course or shortly thereafter.
 If a field day is required, certification is granted only after completing both the classroom and field components.